Unlocking Resource Value

 The CES direct steam generation method (the process of combining heat and steam generation inside the same vessel) brings new perspectives to more conventional steam stimulation methods, such as cyclic steam stimulation (CSS) or steam flooding.

-Similar to its application in the SAGD in-situ recovery, the CES process allows for fundamental and systemically different approaches to steam generation in thermal recovery processes.
+Similar to its application in the steam-assisted gravity drainage (SAGD) in-situ recovery, the CES process allows for fundamental and systemically different approaches to steam generation in thermal recovery processes.
 The G2S2 (gas generator and steam separator) process combines a water treatment component with efficient, stack-less, and near-zero emissions steam and CO2 generation.
 Unlike conventional boiler systems, CES processes are not limited to the pressure at which the resulting steam can efficiently be generated at the desired injection qualities, allowing you to target new frontiers of depths for heavy oil recovery in reservoirs that to-date were inaccessible for thermal treatment.

 The CES process inherently provides a CO2/steam combination that may or may not be beneficial to your target reservoir.
 With some of our partners we are specifically targeting those reservoirs that promise a positive response from the combination of the CO2 content in steam in reservoirs that are between conventional thermal recovery and typical miscible CO2 EOR reservoir depths.